 - How about a Denver omelet–inspired thing with bell peppers, onions, and sausage?

-- Or a green onion, cheddar, black bean and broccoli kinda thing?
+- Maybe a green onion, cheddar, black bean and broccoli kinda thing?

 You can literally go in any direction with this.
 Have fun with it!